 We were lucky not to be in the middle of the bush .. for the delay cost us a further three hours whilst phone calls were made and spare parts were delivered.
 Many slept on the bus, others of us wandered

 around looking in the shops and restaurants that were rapidly closing for the night.
-One guy, on the point of closing his outside café, must have thought Christmas, or rather Tobaski, had come early ..
+One guy, on the point of closing his outside café, must have thought Christmas, or rather Tobaski, had come early .. for being

-for being the only one left open, he was descended upon by a succession of bored passengers ordering tea, coffee and bread, long past his normal hours of business.
+the only one left open, he was descended upon by a succession of bored passengers ordering tea, coffee and bread, long past his normal hours of business.
 His smile was a wonder to behold !!

-When we finally did depart with all the bus's lights blazing, the shop's owner could be seen waving and bowing in delighted gratitude .. another lucky local who would have two Tobaskis this year !!
+When we finally did depart with all the bus's lights blazing, the shop's owner could be seen waving and bowing in delighted gratitude .. another lucky local who would have two Tobaskis that year !!